lancedb/ragged/README.md

 # Ragged

-Simple utilities for piece-wise evaluation of LLM based chat and retrieval system.
+Simple utilities for piece-wise evaluation of LLM based chat and retrieval systems

 ### Setup
 Build from source